mesosphere/kubernetes-mesos/hack/images/dcos/README.md

 If you source directory is not clean, this will be reflected in the Docker tag with "dirty" and "unclean".

+The `make build` will store the docker image name for a following `make push`.
+Hence, don't worry about passing all variables again if you customize your build as described above.
+Moreover, `make push` will ask you whether you really want to push the given docker image.

 Optionally the version might be specified:

 ```shell